Sketchware-Pro/Sketchware-Pro/README.md

 ## Thanks for contributing
 They help keeping Sketchware Pro alive.
 Each (helpful) accepted contribution will get noted down in the "About Modders" activity.
-We'll use your GitHub name and profile picture initially, but they can be changed of course.
+We'll use your GitHub name and a profile picture initially, but they can be changed of course.

 ## Discord